As parts of the Western world head into winter and the cold weather sets in, there's one thing on everyone's mind: “Will it snow this year?”

 Snow in Thailand: The Truth About 1955

-The story goes that after the rain came snow-like-hail, which produced a white blanket of snow on the ground.
+The story goes that after the rain came snow-like hail, which produced a white blanket on the ground.

 You have to admit, the ground does look white and fluffy in that picture.

-This “snow” remained for about 14 hours and then melted away.
+This “snow” remained for about 14 hours before melting away.

-This story is fiercely contested by snow geeks who say the “snow” was formed by hail and therefore doesn't constitute a proper snowfall.
+The story is fiercely contested by snow enthusiasts, who argue that the “snow” was formed by hail and therefore doesn't constitute a proper snowfall.

-However, residents beg to differ and boast proudly of their claim to snow fame.
+However, residents beg to differ, proudly boasting their claim to snow fame.

-Snow or not, this is as close as you're going to get to it in Thailand, because this is the one and only time “snow” has ever fallen in the Kingdom.
+Snow or not, this is as close as you're going to get to it in Thailand, as this is the one and only time “snow” has ever fallen in the Kingdom.

 Lowest Temperature Ever Recorded in Thailand

-Those who live in the North will know that it does get pretty chilly December thru February.
-The northern regions, with higher elevations, are more likely to experience rare events such as frost and snow.
+Those who live in the North know that it does get pretty chilly from December through February.
+The northern regions, with higher elevations, are more likely to experience rare events such as frost and even snow.

-The lowest temperature ever recorded in Chiang Rai (where it snowed) was 2°C, about 35°F, which is low enough to snow.
-Heavy dew is quite common up North, and frost on leaves and vegetation in the very high grounds is sometimes reported late in the year.
+The lowest temperature ever recorded in Chiang Rai (where it snowed) was 2°C (35°F), which is just low enough for snow.
+Heavy dew is quite common in the North, and frost on leaves and vegetation in the higher elevations is sometimes reported late in the year.

-This isn't the record for he lowest temperature in Thailand, though.
-That title belongs to Sakhon Nakhon, in the Isaan region).
+This isn't the record for the lowest temperature in Thailand, though.
+That title belongs to Sakhon Nakhon, in the Isaan region.

-Side note: Apparently, Doi Inthanon National Park, near Chiang Mai, has also experienced freezing temperatures on occasions, but these were never authenticated.
+Side note: Apparently, Doi Inthanon National Park, near Chiang Mai, has also experienced freezing temperatures on occasion, but these were never authenticated.

 Lowest Temperature Ever Recorded in Bangkok